Distal Biceps Tendon Tear at Elbow

 This condition can occur after a fall or a sudden contraction.
-If it is unclear whether a tear has occurred, an MRI must be performed within two to three days.
-Distal biceps tendon tears are considered urgent cases and must be treated within the first several weeks following the injury.
+If it is unclear whether a partial or complete tear has occurred, an MRI must be performed within two to three days.
+Distal tendon bicep tears are considered urgent cases and must be treated within the first several weeks following the injury.

 If a decision is made not to operate on the tear, either due to the patient’s sedentary lifestyle or in cases of recurrent tears, there are alternative options available that provide relief.